vectorgrp/sil-kit/docs/api/rpc.rst

 ~~~~~~

 RpcClients and RpcServers can be annotated with string-based key-value pairs (labels).
-Additional to the matching  requirements regarding rpcChannel and mediaType, RpcServers will only receive calls by
+Additional to the matching  requirements regarding functionName and mediaType, RpcServers will only receive calls by
 RpcClients if their labels conform to the following matching rules:

 * A RpcClient without labels matches any other RpcServer.